zanereis/ASFI-Merge-Behaviors/tools/README.md

 This directory contains tools for retrieving pull request information.
-See data/github-pull-requests for pre-fetched-data.
+See the release/ directory or the [Releases](https://github.com/zanereis/ASFI-Merge-Behaviors/releases) page on github for pre-formatted data.